saun4app/generator-python-lib/README.md

 npm install --global generator-python-lib
 ```

-## Usage

 Make sure you have the Yeoman CLI tool, `yo`, installed globally.
 You can install Yeoman via the following command:

 ```bash
 npm install --global yo
 ```

+You will also need to have [pip](https://pip.pypa.io/en/stable/installing/) and [virtualenv](http://virtualenv.readthedocs.org/en/latest/installation.html) installed to work with your scaffolded Python library.

+## Usage

-Now create a new directory to host your project and navigate into it:
+Create a new directory to host your project and navigate into it:

 ```bash
 mkdir my-new-lib && cd $_